NAEP-AS-Challenge/math-prediction/readme.md

     rater to machine raters to evaluate if there is a systematic variance between the two methods of scoring (Justice 2022).

--   T-test: For any two suspected demographic groups that have suspected scoring differences, a simple t-test can be performed to see if there any statistically significant differences between these two groups (Penfield 2016) and whether that association is different between human and machine scoring.
+-   *t*-test: For any two suspected demographic groups that have suspected scoring differences, a simple *t*-test can be performed to see if there any statistically significant differences between these two groups (Penfield 2016) and whether that association is different between human and machine scoring.

 Although not an evaluated criteria for winning the competition,